LichFactory-Games/lichfactory/docs/Games-And-Resources/Vestige.md

 I've been working on and off on an investigative near-future sci-fi/horror game called *Vestige*.
 You can read more about the setting below.
 You can also check out the (work-in-progress) core book -- the [Vestige Field Manual](https://www.dropbox.com/scl/fi/t0wm2zg82vonimbrlgehf/vestige-field-manual.pdf?rlkey=4y6e7a51884lr4bomn3n3dias&st=iaiornc3&dl=0) -- and and an intro adventure -- [Echo Chamber](https://www.dropbox.com/scl/fi/f2l8tn1j8scp8m2cdfceo/echo-chamber.pdf?rlkey=108kfl0a2f5rtbaurii6vvjwc&st=uj85yw4j&dl=0).

-The aim of the game and setting is to be a different take on standard cyberpunk settings, and while being horror, not strictly cosmic horror like so many games are these days (don't get me wrong, I love Lovecraft!), and not about watching your character slowly come to pieces under the pressure of their work.
+The aim of the game and setting is to be a different take on standard cyberpunk settings, and while being horror, not strictly cosmic horror like so many games are these days (don't get me wrong, I love Lovecraft!), and not about watching your character slowly come to pieces under the stresses of what they discover or do (hello, *Delta Green*).

 ## Operations Brief